isaacwilliams/not-good-enough-web/content/episodes/104-fresh-road-meat.md

 - Listen to the [Citations Needed episode on GDP fetishism](https://citationsneeded.libsyn.com/episode-108-how-gdp-fetishism-drives-climate-crisis-and-inequality).
 - Folding Ideas [has a great new video on NFTs](https://www.youtube.com/watch?v=YQ_xWvX1n9g).
 - Friend of the show Tom Tanuki's [youtube channel is going from strength to strength](https://www.youtube.com/channel/UCYgRzstFX-CwCGq781If_dw).
-- Have you heard of this game called Bloodborne?
+- [Anyone heard of this game called Bloodborne](https://www.youtube.com/watch?v=AC3OuLU5XCw)?
 Folks?
-Is that anything?
+Is this anything?